-About this PDF Version of Online Help
+About this PDF version of online Help

-This document is a PDF version of the online help.
-This PDF file is provided so you can easily print multiple topics from the help information or read the online help in PDF format.
+This document is a PDF version of the online Help.

+This PDF file is provided so you can easily print multiple topics or read the online Help.

 Because this content was originally created to be viewed as online help in a web browser, some topics may not be formatted properly.
 Some interactive topics may not be present in this PDF version.
-Those topics can be successfully printed from within the online help.
+Those topics can be successfully printed from within the online Help.